Trump says U.S. will 'very soon' take land action to stop alleged Venezuelan drug traffickers

 NeutralU.S News

-Trump says the U.S. will 'very soon' take action on land to stop alleged Venezuelan drug traffickers
+Trump says U.S. will 'very soon' take land action to stop alleged Venezuelan drug traffickers

 — via World Pulse Now AI Editorial System